 Ascension : From St Mary's Church

-The service for Sunday, 3rd July 2011, will be a ‘Family Service’.
+The service for Sunday will be a celebration of the Holy Eucharist with Father Chris Brown.
 The service will start at the usual time of 10.30am.
-Bring along the family and have an enjoyable service of song and prayer.

 Have a safe and blessed week.